Get 80% off your plan for your first 3 months*

 • purchases of taxable items in another country or state that are brought to Texas

-For instance, if you purchase office equipment online from a seller that doesn’t charge sales tax, you must report and pay use tax directly to the Texas Comptroller of Public Accounts.
+For instance, if you purchase office equipment online from a seller that doesn't charge sales tax, you must report and pay use tax directly to the Texas Comptroller of Public Accounts, though most states have now shifted tax collection obligations directly to the company facilitating the sale, like Amazon or eBay.
 Similarly, a Texas business that purchases manufacturing materials tax-free from an out-of-state vendor but uses the materials in Texas must pay use tax.

 FAQs on Texas sales tax

-Here are some FAQs about Texas sales tax:
+Here are answers to common questions about Texas sales tax.

 Do you need a sales tax permit in Texas?

-Yes, any business selling taxable goods or services in Texas must register for a Texas Sales and Use Tax Permit with the Texas Comptroller of Public Accounts before collecting sales tax.
+Yes.
+Any business selling taxable goods or services in Texas must register for a sales tax permit with the Texas Comptroller before collecting tax.

 How often do you need to file Texas sales tax returns?